What is Drupal Documentation?

 ... and there are many other reasons people write free documentation.

-We especially welcome the contributions of Drupal beginners!
+Anyone can contribute to Drupal documentation.
+We especially welcome the contributions of Drupal beginners.
 In fact, beginners have a distinct advantage over the experts, because they can more easily spot the places where documentation is lacking.